lukewilliamboswell/lukewilliamboswell.github.io/content/roc-ray-experiment/index.md

 ## [Step 1 minimal platform](#step1) {#step1}

 To get started, I copied and modified another platform to suit raylib.
 I combined different parts from [roc-wasm4](https://github.com/lukewilliamboswell/roc-wasm4), [roc-zig-package-experiment](https://github.com/lukewilliamboswell/roc-zig-package-experiment), and [roc-lang/platform-switching](https://github.com/roc-lang/roc/tree/main/examples/platform-switching).
-I wanted the API from roc-wasm and the implementation of e.g. `roc_alloc` and `roc_panic` from the platform-switching example.
+I wanted the API from roc-wasm and the implementation for the low-level parts from the platform-switching example.

 I want application authors to use just `roc run` and have a working application.
 If I can avoid complicated build dependencies or setup I think this would be a more friendly platform to use.